Ella Hooper: 2011–present: Solo career

 In March 2011, Hooper released her version of "On the Inside", the theme song to Prisoner.

 In 2012, Hooper became the host, mentor and MC for The Telstra Road to Discovery, a respected talent development program that scours the country for the next generation of singing and songwriting talent.

 In 2012, Hooper decided to embark on a solo career after a conversation with Stevie Nicks.
 Hooper released her first solo single "Low High" on 9 November 2012.
 The single was produced and recorded by Jan Skubizewski (Owl Eyes, Illy, Way of the Eagle) in his Collingwood studio.

 "Häxan", her second single, was released on 26 April 2013, and launched at The Workers Club on 9 May 2013.
 A third single, "The Red Shoes", followed in June 2014.
 All three singles feature on Ella's debut album In Tongues, which was released on 21 November 2014 via Pledge Music.

 Hooper returned to television on 5 February 2014, as one of two team captains (along with Adam Richard) in the comeback of the ABC's musical quiz show Spicks and Specks.
+She also hosted the weekly Australian Top 20 countdown across the Today Network during this period.

 In 2016, Hooper released the EP New Magic and joined Gena Rose Bruce on the Calamine Sisters tour in support of their respective new releases.

 In September 2016, Hooper made a surprise appearance in the seventh episode of an Australian documentary web series called How To Be A Fan With Hex.